fzyzcjy/flutter_portal/README.md

 Specifically, this means that you can pass one `follower` to every `PortalTarget`, which will be displayed above your UI within the portal when you specify so.

+#### Example

+If you wanted to display an autocomplete text field using `flutter_portal`, you would want to follow the text field to overlay your autocomplete suggestions.
+The widget for the autocomplete suggestions would be the portal **follower** in that case.

 ### Anchor